gbif/ipt/DwCAHowToGuide.md

     1. Create it manually by using an XML editor and using a sample metafile as a guiding example.
 A complete description of the metafile format can be found in the [Darwin Core Text Guide](http://rs.tdwg.org/dwc/terms/guides/text/index.htm).
     2. Create it using the online application [Darwin Core Archive Assistant](http://tools.gbif.org/dwca-assistant/) <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/figures/dwc-a_assistant.png' align="right" width="300" height="250" /> Simply select the fields of data to be published, provide some details about the files and save the resultant XML.
 This only needs to be done once unless the set of published fields changes at some later time. **Warning: this tool is no longer supported by GBIF.
 Support for the Event core is missing.
 Publishers also need to manually add term dwc:taxonID to Taxon core and dwc:occurrenceID to Occurrence core, to ensure they are explicitly included.**
 3. Create a metadata file (eml.xml) that describes the data resource.
 Complete instructions on doing this are available in the [GBIF Extended Metadata Profile: How-To Guide](http://links.gbif.org/%20gbif_metadata_profile_guide_en_v1).
 It is best practice to include a metadata file and the simplest way to produce one is using the IPT's built-in metadata editor.
 4. Ensure the data files, the metafile (meta.xml) and metadata file (eml.xml) are in the same directory or folder.
 Compress the folder using one of the support compression formats.
-The result is a Darwin Core Archive.
+The result is a DwC-A.

 ***Note***: ***Metadata authored using IPT can be output as an RTF document, which can then be submitted as ‘Data Paper’ manuscript to Zookeys, PhytoKeys and BioRisks.
 See instructions to authors for ‘Data Paper’ submission to these journals.***

-Validation of Darwin Core Archives
+Validation of DwC-As
 ==================================

 GBIF provides an online [DwC-Archive Validator](http://tools.gbif.org/dwca-validator/) to validate the completed archive.
 Archives should be validated to ensure they are properly composed before the final publishing/registration step.